 Instead, in Hell, there is an emptiness, a void.
 It is the absence of all other souls as well as the love of The Greatest Love.
 Complete and utter isolation, and because of the absence of love from the Greatest Love, complete and utter terror.

 Why does The Greatest Love remove Their love from Hell?
 I do not believe it is to punish.
 That is not the purpose of Hell.
 The purpose of Hell is to teach and ultimately redeem lost souls.
-When speaking of the absence of Divine Love from Hell The Greatest Love’s intent is to teach the damned the meaning of Their love.
+When speaking of the absence of Divine Love from Hell The Greatest Love’s intent is to teach the damned the meaning and power of Their love.
 For sometimes only when love is removed can we truly appreciate its significance in our existence.

 In this definition of Hell redemption becomes possible from anywhere, even its depths.
 It becomes a place not of punishment but of atonement.
 Those clinging to the most hateful and evil of beliefs will find difficulty in rising above such hatred.
 But The Greatest Love will never stop providing such souls with opportunities for redemption.
 An all-loving god will never turn Their back on any of Their creations no matter how evil.
 Hell is terrifying because The Greatest Love does not make Their love felt.
 But it is not cruel for the love of the souls therein is allowed to grow, shine, and ultimately prevail over their bonds of damnation.

 And in the love of even the damned lie the keys to their salvation.